Lifetime ISA Frequently Asked Questions

 Please see our Lifetime ISA withdrawal charges page.

-You can pay into both, however you can only use the bonus from either a Lifetime ISA or a Help to Buy ISA – and not from both – to buy your first home.
+You can pay into both.
+However, you can only use the bonus from either a Lifetime ISA or a Help to Buy ISA – and not from both – to buy your first home.
 You can use your Lifetime ISA to buy your first home 12 months after your first payment in.
-If you withdraw before that you will incur a 25% government withdrawal charge and you'd get back less than you paid in.
+If you withdraw before that, you will trigger a 25% government withdrawal charge and you'd get back less than you paid in.

 No, you can only receive the government bonus on either a Help to Buy ISA or a Lifetime ISA.
 You cannot claim the bonus for both accounts.
-You can transfer your Help to Buy ISA into a Lifetime ISA (these funds will count towards your Lifetime ISA allowance) and these will be eligible for the government bonus.
+You can transfer your Help to Buy ISA into a Lifetime ISA.
+These funds will count towards your Lifetime ISA allowance and your savings will be eligible for the government bonus.

-Remember, if you transfer funds from other types of ISA into your Lifetime ISA, the start date of your account is the day you first paid into your Lifetime ISA, not the date you opened your previous ISA.
+Remember, if you transfer funds from other types of ISA into your Lifetime ISA, the start date of your account is the day you first paid into your Lifetime ISA.
+It is not the date you opened your previous ISA.

 Other important information